Witches Hat Play Area – From Iron Age Fort to Skate Park – Blending the Old & New

 Each play area has been designed by our team to challenge in different ways, so that all ages can find the level of risk and excitement they are comfortable with.

-The Council’s Maintenance Team have commented on the high quality of the installation and its ease of maintenance.
+The Council’s Maintenance Team have commented on the high quality of the natural playground equipment and its ease of maintenance.

 BREAK THE BANK